A plug-and-play approach with fast uncertainty quantification for weak lensing mass mapping: Uncertainty quantification

 \subsection{Variance estimation with moment networks}

-In Sect.~\ref{subsubsec:uq_mn_deepmass}, we adapt the main principles of posterior variance estimation using moment networks, as described by \citet{Jeffrey2020a}, to DeepMass specifically.
+In Sect.~\ref{subsubsec:uq_mn_deepmass} we adapt the main principles of posterior variance estimation using moment networks, as described by \citet{Jeffrey2020a}, to DeepMass specifically.
 Then, in Sect.~\ref{subsubsec:uq_mn_pnp}, we extend this approach to the PnP framework and provide theoretical insights supporting its use.
-Finally, in Sect.~\ref{subsubsec:uq_mn_errbars}, we explain how to get error bars from the estimated posterior variance.
+Finally, in Sect.~\ref{subsubsec:uq_mn_errbars}, we explain how the error bars are obtained from the estimated posterior variance.